 Morocco Group Tours

-Have that perfect Christmas and New Year break on our Christmas and New Year breaks in Morocco which follow similar itineraries and inclusions to those of our regular group itineraries.
-Experience Marrakech with its bustling souks, visit beautiful Todra Gorge, soak up the fresh mountain air of the rugged Atlas mountains, explore Ait Benhaddou, an incredible fortified kasbah and relax by the beach in laid back Essaouira.
-We've planned our trips so that you spend Christmas Day and New Year's eve in a truly special spot - Christmas at the foot of Todra Gorge and New Year's eve in either magical Marrakech or in Essaouira on Morocco's stunning Atlantic coast.
+Have yourself a merry little Christmas this year with one of our Morocco festive and New Year breaks, which follow similar itineraries and inclusions to those of our regular group itineraries.
+Experience Marrakech with its bustling souks, soak up the fresh mountain air of the rugged Atlas mountains, and explore the incredible fortified Kasbah of Ait Benhaddou.
+We've planned our trips so that you spend Christmas Day and New Year's Eve in a truly special spot - at the foot of Todra Gorge for Christmas with a number of optional activities available, and New Year's Eve in either magical Marrakech or in Essaouira on Morocco's stunning Atlantic coast.

-Morocco is an exciting holiday destination irrespective of age and our family holidays have been designed in particular for children aged 5 - 15 years with special 'teens' trips for youth teenagers.
-All of our family-friendly itineraries to Morocco include a range of cultural, historical and active experiences to captivate children and teens; whether it’s riding a camel in the Sahara, exploring the the maze like alleys in the markets of Marrakech, learning to surf in Taghazoute or simply taking it each in laid back beach-side Essaouira on Morocco's Atlantic coast. read more
+Morocco is a thrilling holiday destination irrespective of age and our family holidays have been designed for children aged 5 - 15 years in mind, as well as older teenagers.
+All of our family-friendly itineraries to Morocco include a range of fun experiences to keep the kids entertained from camel riding in the Sahara, exploring the maze-like markets of Marrakech, learning to surf in Taghazoute or simply relaxing on the beach in Essaouira. read more

 Experience the Real Morocco